MaciejMalewicz778/MaciejMalewicz778/README.md

 ### Hi there 👋
 I'm studying Mathematics and Data Analysis at Warsaw University of technology at faculty of Mathematics and Information Technology.
 At the end of september I ended my carrier as a frontend (Angular) developer (temporarily or permanently?
 I'm not sure).
-Currently, if time allows, I'm looking for opportunities to develop my skills in data analysis / data science.
+As a lover of mathematics and different kinds of data, if time allows, I'm looking for opportunities to develop my skills in data analysis / data science / machine learning.
 The repo is to gather my recent data analysis projects.
 I have also an old repo [HERE](https://github.com/Arcywojak) which mostly concerns front end.

 Contact me here: